Addiction Intervention Specialists

 Many people are under the impression that interventions are dramatic encounters that are designed to force an individual suffering from addiction into treatment.
 This belief is due in large part to the prevalence of television shows that depict interventions in this way.
 Negative associations with interventions and their outcomes can be dangerous for addicts and their loved ones, so it is important to educate yourself and others about what an intervention is and how it is conducted properly.

-There is a wide range of addiction types and our interventionists are trained to expertly handle a variety of addiction intervention in Toronto and across Canada including but not limited to drugs, alcohol, sex, gambling, online gaming, and shopping.
+There is a wide range of addiction types and our interventionists are trained to expertly handle a variety of addiction intervention across Canada including but not limited to drugs, alcohol, sex, gambling, online gaming, and shopping.

 As well, our interventionists are trained counselors able to help as Sober Living Coaches and with Couples' Counseling.